resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 ````
 Hmmm.
 The property in SysPropConfigSource is expected.
 The value of resteasy.preferJacksonOverJsonB in ServletContextConfigSource is
 not.
-Turns out Wildfly checks the system properties for some
+Turns out WildFly checks the system properties for some
 (but not all) of RESTEasy's switches during the deployment process.
 In this
 case the value is set before ServletContextConfigSource references it.